Film & Television students with a camera

 Applicant Selection

-Eligible applicants are selected based on previous academic achievement (the average of their six highest senior-level credits, including the required courses listed above), plus the results of their Statement of Intent submission.
+Eligible applicants are selected based on previous academic achievement (the average of their six highest senior-level credits, including the required courses listed above).

 Applicants who do not meet the admission requirements for this program may be advised individually regarding other related programs.